 - Restart Google Chrome

-Faulty registries can appear due to faulty installations, the influence of malware or just plain old junk data piling up on your disk.
+Corrupted registries can appear due to faulty installations, the influence of malware, or just plain old junk data piling up on your disk.

 These methods are usually what you can do using Windows 10’s native tools and features.